Where Did Nokia Go Wrong? (And Six Lessons You Can Learn from Them)

 Nokia never had a strong marketing strategy in the smartphone industry, at least not like its competitors did.

 What did Apple and Samsung do?
-Each year they announced their new smartphone version – with improved features.
-This marketing strategy was all about creating anticipation and generating excitement.
-It kept people interested.
+Each year they announced their new smartphone version – with improved features and services.
+These marketing messages were all about creating anticipation and generating excitement.
+It kept people interested and attracted new customers.

 Another lesson to take away from the Nokia disaster is that marketing is as important as the product itself.
-Create a flagship product, but don’t forget to market it accordingly.
+Create a flagship product, but don’t forget to position it accordingly.

 Even if you only make small improvements to your product over time, strategic marketing can still generate excitement for minor upgrades too.